interpss/DeepMachineLearning/README.md

 * **InterPSS Power System Analysis Model Service**

-Our purpose is to apply ML to power system analysis.
-The Power System Model Service module provide power system analysis model service to the TensorFlow ML engine for model training purpose.
+The purpose is to apply ML to power system analysis.
+The Power System Model Service module provides service to the TensorFlow ML engine.
 The analysis model is based on the [InterPSS object model](www.interpss.org) written in Java.
 The default TensorFlow programming language is Python.
 [Py4J](https://www.py4j.org/) is used to bridge the communication between TensorFlow Python runtime env and InterPSS Java runtime env.

 * **Pluggable Training Data Generator**

-In the ML approach, neural network (nn) model is used to represent power system for analysis purpose.
-The nn_model is first trained and then used for power system analysis, for example, predicting bus voltage.
-A nn model is in general trained for certain application purpose using a set of training data relevent to the context.
+The NN model is first trained and then used for power system analysis, for example, predicting bus voltage.
+An NN model is in general trained for certain application purpose using a set of training data relevent to the problem to solve.
 The system architecture allows different traning case generator to be plugged-in for different model training purposes.
 A  [Training Case Generator Interface](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/src/org/interpss/service/train/ITrainCaseBuilder.java) is defined for the traning case generator implementation.

 ## Neural Network (NN) Model